Early National Letter of Intent signing period started November 12.

 During his time as an undergrad at Iona, Stewart helped the Gaels win four MAAC championships and finish in the top 10 each year.
 In addition, he was the captain of the squad in 2005, becoming the first walk-on in program history to achieve the feat.

 Stewart earned his Masters degree in Sports Administration from Concordia University, Irvine California and his Bachelor of Science in English from Iona College in 2005.
-He resides in Champaign and he and his wife, Brandi, are expecting their first child in November.
+He resides in Champaign and he and his wife, Brandi, welcomed their first child, Griffin, in November.

 Fastest Times by Athletes Under Coach Stewart: